-ALAN RAUL is the founder and leader of Sidley's highly ranked Privacy and Cybersecurity practice.
-He represents companies on federal, state and international privacy and cybersecurity issues, including digital governance, global data protection and compliance programs, data breaches, consumer protection issues and Internet law.
-Alan advises companies regarding their cybersecurity preparedness and helps them manage data security incidents.
-His practice involves litigation and counseling regarding consumer class actions and investigations, enforcement actions and policy development by the FTC, State Attorneys General, SEC, Department of Justice, financial regulators, EU Data Protection Authorities, and other government agencies.
+ALAN RAUL is the founder and leader of Sidley’s highly ranked Privacy and Cybersecurity practice.
+He represents companies on federal, state and international privacy, cybersecurity and digital technology issues.
+His practice includes global data protection and compliance programs, data breaches, crisis management, consumer protection issues and internet law.
+Alan advises companies regarding their cybersecurity preparedness and digital governance.
+Alan’s practice involves litigation, regulatory defense, internal investigations, counseling and policy advocacy.
+He handles consumer class actions, enforcement matters, and public policy involving the FTC, State Attorneys General, SEC, FCC, Department of Justice, international data protection authorities and other government agencies.

 Alan provides clients with perspective gained from extensive government service.
 He previously served as Vice Chairman of the White House Privacy and Civil Liberties Oversight Board, General Counsel of the Office of Management and Budget, General Counsel of the U.S. Department of Agriculture, and Associate Counsel to the President.